rasjani/gitgerrit/README.md

 * `git config --add gerrit.token your_http_password`

 Or alternative, you can set the same values into following environment variables:

 * GERRIT_HOST
 * GERRIT_USER
 * GERRIT_TOKEN

+If you need to modify the the comment used by runverify action, you can optionally add env GERRIT_TRIGGER or gerrit.trigger git configuration option.

 ## Usage